Arshiakhan50/Arshiakhan50/README.md

 <img src="https://github.com/Arshiakhan50/Arshiakhan50/blob/main/header_.png">
 <!--svg-->

-### I am a third year Computer Science Student @TMU 👋 ###
+### I am a third-year Computer Science Student @TMU 👋 ###
 - 👋 My name is I’m Arshia Sharifi
-- 👀 I’m always eager to take on new challenges and continuously imporove my skills.
+- 👀 I’m always eager to take on new challenges and continuously improve my skills.
 - 💞️ I am passionate about creating user-friendly software solutions that can make a real impact.
 - 📫 How to reach me:
   <ul>